Cordeltadigital/react-forms/README.md

 }
 ```

-Using `type="number"` will coerce the provided value to a Number type.

 The `onClick` handler passed to the `Submit` component will also be triggered when the `enter` key is pressed while form
 elements are active.

 If a promise is returned from the `onClick` handler, the button is disabled and a simple SVG spinner is displayed until
 the promise resolves or rejects.

-All `props` passed to components are passed to underlying HTML elements.

 ## Styling